Bon Secours Sisters: Tuam Children's Home controversy

 Between 1925 and 1961, the Congregation operated the Bon Secours Mother and Baby Home, also known as "The Children's Home" in Tuam, Ireland.
-In 2014, news media reported that the bodies of 796 children and babies who died of malnutrition (including marasmus-related malnutrition) and disease were suspected to have been buried in a former septic tank on the site of the home.
+In 2014, news media reported that the bodies of 796 children and babies who died of malnutrition (including marasmus-related malnutrition) and disease were suspected to have been disposed off in a former septic tank on the site of the home.
 The child mortality rate at the home during certain local epidemics had averaged up to two a week.
 Medical reports at the time listed the cause of death as disease or disease-induced effects.

 Catherine Corless, a community historian, had obtained death records for 796 children who had died of various diseases and malnutrition (including marasmus-related malnutrition) at the home — an overall rate of 22.1 per year between 1925 and 1961, and finding no trace of their burial in any of the local graveyards, she inferred that they probably were buried on the property.
 In 1975, two local boys had lifted a concrete slab and seen the skeletons of "maybe twenty" babies.
 While Corless speculates that the pit in which the skeletons lay may have been part of the sewage tank installed by the workhouse in 1840, eighty-five years before the Bon Secours sisters used it, she told the Irish Times, "I never used that word, 'dumped'.
 I never said to anyone that 800 bodies were 'dumped' in a septic tank.
 That did not come from me at any point.
 They are not my words. ...
 I just wanted those children to be remembered and for their names to go up on a plaque.
 That was why I did this project, and now it has taken [on] a life of its own."
 Still, figures for 1947 from the National Archives showed that the death rate of children in Bon Secours, during the preceding twelve months, was almost twice that of other mother and baby homes.

 The death records obtained by Corless had established the identities of those who died in the home.
 She concluded that their bodies had been buried on the St. Mary's property, and she set up a fund to build a memorial for the site.
 Bon Secours sisters are said to have donated money for this purpose.